A classic, creamy, rich and chocolatey healthy chocolate pudding recipe.

 This homemade healthy chocolate pudding is super creamy, chocolatey, and absolutely fantastic!

-If you want to top it off with whipped cream, do yourself a favor and skip the hydrogenated-oil-laden Cool Whip in favor of my Healthy Whipped Cream Recipe instead.
+If you want to top it off, do yourself a favor and skip the hydrogenated-oil-laden Cool Whip in favor of my Coconut Ice Cream Recipe instead.

-(If you do want a recipe with avocado: Avocado Chocolate Mousse
+And if you do want a recipe with avocado, be sure to try the following: Avocado Chocolate Mousse.

 Healthy Chocolate Pudding